CatarinaSeigward/analog-mac-anomaly-study/REPORT.md

 ## Summary

-The MLPerf Tiny anomaly-detection reference model occupies **380 tiles** of a 30 × 30 crossbar, and one of its layers alone needs 110.
-This study compresses it to **6 tiles**, one per layer, and evaluates it on a behavioural model of a 6-bit analog MAC array with no A/D or D/A conversion between hidden layers:
+The MLPerf Tiny anomaly-detection reference model — ten fully connected layers, `640 → [128]×4 → 8 → [128]×4 → 640` — occupies **380 tiles** of a 30 × 30 crossbar, and one of its
+layers alone needs 110.
+This study compresses it to a **six-layer** network, `30 → [30]×2 → 4 →
-10 simulated chips, at least three training seeds per condition.
+[30]×2 → 30`, that occupies **6 tiles** — one per layer — and evaluates it on a behavioural model of a 6-bit analog MAC array with no A/D or D/A conversion between hidden layers: 10 simulated chips, at least three training seeds per condition.
 Task: ToyCar machine-sound anomaly detection (DCASE 2020 Task 2).

 1. **Six tiles are enough.** On the simulated array (6-bit W/S/B, 3 % programming error, 2 % device
    mismatch, signal-path noise, no inter-layer A/D) the compressed model reaches **AUC 0.729 ± 0.012** —
    level with the same network in fp32 (0.720–0.727) and about 80 % of the above-chance discrimination of the 380-tile reference (0.785 ± 0.008).
-Every layer fits one tile, so multi-tile cascading is not on its critical path. (§2.2, §3.1)
+Each of its six layers fits one tile, so multi-tile cascading is not on its critical path. (§2.2, §3.1)
 2. **Spend the input budget on time, not frequency.** At equal dimension, 6 mel bands × 5 frames beats 30 bands × 1 frame by **+0.068 AUC** (t = 4.2).
 The 30 input lines are the scarce resource, and an analog front end with configurable time constants can supply temporal context before the D/A without